-The data memory (see Figures 2-2 and 2-3) is partitioned into four banks which contain the General Purpose Registers (GPR) and the Special Function Registers (SFR).
+The data memory (see Figures 2-6 through 2-8) is partitioned into four banks which contain the General Purpose Registers (GPR) and the Special Function Registers (SFR).
 The Special Function Registers are located in the first 32 locations of each bank.
 The General Purpose Registers, implemented as static RAM, are located in the last 96 locations of each Bank.
-Register locations F0h-FFh in Bank 1, 170h-17Fh in Bank 2 and 1F0h-1FFh in Bank 3, point to addresses 70h-7Fh in Bank 0.
-The actual number of General Purpose Resisters (GPR) implemented in each Bank depends on the device.
-Details are shown in Figures 2-5 and 2-6.
+Register locations F0h-FFh in Bank 1, 170h-17Fh in Bank 2 and 1F0h-1FFh in Bank 3 point to addresses 70h-7Fh in Bank 0.
+The actual number of General Purpose Resisters (GPR) in each Bank depends on the device.
+Details are shown in Figures 2-4 through 2-8.
 All other RAM is unimplemented and returns '0' when read.
 RP<1:0> of the STATUS register are the bank select bits: